orchidsoftware/platform/readme.md

 - **Rapid Application Development** - Focus on PHP development and don't lose time with HTML, CSS, or JavaScript.
 Build application logic, not admin panels.
 Try our [quick start guide](https://orchid.software/en/docs/quickstart/) and kick-start your application's development.

 - **Form Builder** - Prevent reinventing the wheel or forms.
-Orchid supports already [40+ form elements](https://orchid.software/en/docs/field/) "out of the box" and allows you to build all kinds of forms quickly.
+Orchid already supports many [form elements](https://orchid.software/en/docs/field/) "out of the box" and allows you to build all kinds of forms quickly.

-- **Fast Loading Times** - Enjoy a SPA like performance!
+- **Fast Loading Times** - Enjoy an SPA like performance!
 Transitions can be made without reloading a page and require no additional code.
 Thanks to the [Hotwire](https://hotwire.dev/) project, Orchid makes this a satisfying experience for you and your users.

 - **Access Permissions & Roles** - Take advantage of [granular access permissions](https://orchid.software/en/docs/access/), based on a user’s identity and corresponding role membership.